Vishnu Moreshwar Mahajani

-Rao Bahadur Vishnu Moreshwar Mahajani (Marathi: विष्णु मोरेश्वर महाजनी) (12 November 1851 – 16 February 1923) was a Marathi poet and playwright from Maharashtra, India.
+Rao Bahadur Vishnu Moreshwar Mahajani (12 November 1851 – 16 February 1923) was a Marathi poet and playwright from the Bombay Presidency, British India.

 Biography

 Mahajani was born on 12 November 1851 in Pune.
 He studied at Deccan College in Pune to receive his master's degree in 1873.
 He then served for a few years as a teacher in Akola.
 He was awarded Rao Bahadur in 1913.